All Humans Are Welcome Here!

 Rock or Wood?

 I just spent a couple of gloriously mild days in Life Valley, canyoneering and hiking, conversing with and admiring a lot of rock.
 The Valley also had quite a bit of water in it due to some recent storms, but this time of year the plants and animals have retreated and it’s time for the rock to shine.
 And there’s a lot of rock.
 The Valley’s valleys, as they show (or don’t show) themselves from the car, are enshrouded, modest, and less-than-tantalizing by reputation.
 If one is brave and stupid enough to venture too far from the road on foot and with rope, they open in dizzying, hypnotic displays of color and texture, enfolding you.
-It’s not so much that… continue reading
+It’s not so much that they threaten to keep you against your will at that point, as that you threaten to stay against their will. continue reading…

 High Sierra glacial basin